310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 {% img /img/es/eventstory/aquarium/kaorubcg.jpg %}

 {% bubble Kaoru %}
-Ewww, being complimented by a guy won’t make me happy at *all*~ But you’re right… So how about I elegantly steal away all the girls from their careless boyfriends, hm?
+Ewww, being complimented by a guy doesn’t make me happy at *all*~ But you’re right… How about I elegantly steal away all the girls from their careless boyfriends, hm?

 That sounds like a lot of fun to do, and it suits my style… Even if I succeed only for a moment~♪